-The formal process for Procurement of Supplies, Maintenance Work, and General Services shall comply with all aspects of state and local law governing formal competitive bidding, including, resolutions of the city council as may be adopted from time to time, this Chapter, and applicable supplemental regulations.
+8 The formal process for procurement of supplies, maintenance work, and general services 9 shall comply with all aspects of state and local law governing formal competitive bidding, 10 including, resolutions of the City Council as may be adopted from time to time, this chapter, and 11 applicable supplemental regulations.

-(1) Bidder List.
+12 $\|$ (1) Bidder list.

-The City shall maintain a list of qualified Bidders in accordance with policies and procedures established by the Director.
+The city shall maintain a list of qualified bidders in accordance with policies and procedures established by the director.

-(2) Notice.
+15 (2) Notice.

-All qualified Bidders on the City's list for the category of work being bid shall be mailed, faxed, or emailed an Invitation for Bids (IFB) or Notice Inviting Bids (NIB).
-The City may elect to mail, fax, or email the IFB or NIB to construction trade journals or through the City's electronic purchasing system registry of Bidders.
-The IFB or NIB shall describe the scope of the Supplies, Maintenance Work or General Services to be provided in general terms and how to obtain more detailed information about the Procurement, and state the time and place for the submission of Bids.
-All mailing of IFB or NIB to qualified Bidders and/or construction trade journals or through the City's electronic purchasing system registry of Bidders shall be completed not less than ten (10) calendar days before Bids are due.
+All qualified bidders on the city's list for the category of work being bid shall be mailed, 16 17 faxed, or emailed an invitation for bids (IFB).
+The city may elect to mail, fax, or email the IFB to 18 construction trade journals or through the city's electronic purchasing system registry of bidders.
+19 The IFB shall describe the scope of the supplies, maintenance work or general services to be 20 provided in general terms and how to obtain more detailed information about the procurement, and 21 state the time and place for the submission of bids.
+All mailing of IFB to qualified bidders and/or 22 construction trade journals or through the city's electronic purchasing system registry of bidders 23 shall be completed not less than ten (10) calendar days before bids are due.

-(3) Bidder's Security/Failure to Sign Contract.
+24 (3) Bidder's security/failure to sign contract.

-Bidder's security may be required by the Director.
-If required, the security shall be prescribed in the IFB or NIB including provisions for its forfeiture for failure of the lowest Bidder to execute a Contract, or to furnish Supplies, Maintenance Work or General Services pursuant to a Purchase Order.
+Bidder's security may be required by the director.
+If required, the security shall be prescribed in the IFB including provisions for its forfeiture for failure of the lowest bidder to execute a contract, or to furnish supplies, maintenance work or general services pursuant to a purchase order.